ScottPeterJohnson/kdbgen/README.md

 Keep in mind that nulls are special snowflakes in SQL.
 The above query for instance will never return any rows when passed null.

+#### Query result naming
+Assign a name to the query result using the `resultName` parameter of `@SqlQuery`.
+You can either use a simple name (`Foo`) and generate the wrapper class automatically, or fully qualify the name (`com.mycompany.Foo`) to use an existing class.
+Said class should have a constructor that accepts exactly the named parameters of the query.

 ### Usage (DSL)